 Anxiety In Teens has a proven formula for engaging students in this out-of-classroom learning approach that significantly aid in the acquisition of the curricular learning objectives.
 The model created can be implemented repeatedly at colleges and universities across the nation for minimal costs.
 We utilize meticulous measurement tools to determine students’ development in several critical areas, including acceptance of differences, increased comfort with diversity, ambiguity and self-directed learning, enhanced communication, decision-making and leadership skills, etc.

-For more information on internships, sponsorship opportunities and or other participation in our Learning Through Service program, contact email@example.com
+For more information on internships, sponsorship opportunities and or other participation in our Learning Through Service program, contact us.

-For the past seven years, our team has regularly lectured for students, educators, parents and clinicians and those interested in hope and healing when it comes to anxiety.
-Executive Director Solome offers thoughtful lessons and engaging storytelling with insights on overcoming anxiety, working with therapists and helping parents, from a youth’s perspective.
+For the past ten years, our team has regularly lectured for students, educators, parents and clinicians and those interested in hope and healing when it comes to anxiety.
+Solome offers thoughtful lessons and engaging storytelling with insights on overcoming anxiety, working with therapists and helping parents and teens from a youth’s perspective.
 Prior to that, she was the Chairperson of the University Lectures Committee at the University of St. Thomas in St. Paul, Minnesota and a National Speakers’ Association student member.
-For more information about having Solome come speak and inspire your group, see anxietyinteens.com/speaking.
+For more information about having Solome come speak and inspire your group, learn more here.